We lionize it big-time in the sport, and for good reason.

 Olivier Poirier-Leroy is a former national level swimmer.
 He’s the publisher of YourSwimBook, a ten-month log book for competitive swimmers.

-It combines sport psychology research, worksheets, and anecdotes and examples of Olympians past and present to give swimmers everything they need to conquer the mental side of the sport.
-Including building a bullet-proof process.
+It combines sport psychology research, worksheets, and anecdotes, and examples of Olympians past and present to give swimmers everything they need to conquer the mental side of the sport.
+Including how to build PB-busting self-confidence.

 Ready to take your mindset to the next level?